marcozov/k8s-expose-services/k8s-ingress-controller/README.md

-# Mock webserver
+# PoC Kubernetes Ingress Controller

-This is to deploy a simple web service and expose it to external clients.
+Steps to easily deploy and configure a PoC Ingress Controller.

 ## Namespace
-`kubectl apply -f namespace.yaml`
+Create the namespaces involved in this PoC: `kubectl apply -f namespace.yaml`.

 ## Service account